 While watching Nancy Silverton make pesto, I had one of those "why didn't I think of that" moments.
 To quickly season a batch of celery leaf pesto, Silverton grated in garlic; she explained, "I like to Microplane my garlic.
 It's so much easier than chopping it."
 The next time I made a recipe calling for the aromatic vegetable, I experimented with her technique and was delighted by the results.
-It's a quick and simple way to infuse a dish with lots of garlic flavor and it doesn't require the hand strength of a garlic press.
+It's a quick and simple way to infuse a dish with lots of garlic flavor and it doesn't require the hand strength of a garlic press or the tediousness of a knife.
+In fact, if you're heating olive oil or butter in a pan, grated garlic will practically melt into it.
 Genius!
 Have you ever grated garlic with a Microplane?